Anti-GBM antibody disease: Recurrence after transplantation

 - Washington University School of Medicine

 There are only six reported cases of symptomatic recurrent anti-GBM disease in the literature .
-A related phenomenon is the development of de novo anti-GBM disease in patients with hereditary nephritis (Alport syndrome), leading to graft loss in up to 5 percent of recipients .
+A related phenomenon is the development of de novo anti-GBM disease in patients with Alport syndrome (also known as Alport posttransplant anti-GBM nephritis), which can lead to graft loss in up to 5 percent of recipients .

 This topic reviews recurrent anti-GBM disease after transplantation.
 The pathogenesis, diagnosis, and treatment of anti-GBM disease are discussed elsewhere.
 (See "Pathogenesis and diagnosis of anti-GBM antibody (Goodpasture's) disease" and "Treatment of anti-GBM antibody (Goodpasture's) disease".)

-De novo anti-GBM disease following transplantation in patients with hereditary nephritis is also discussed elsewhere.
-(See "Clinical manifestations, diagnosis and treatment of hereditary nephritis (Alport syndrome)", section on 'Anti-GBM antibody disease'.)
+De novo anti-GBM disease following transplantation in patients with Alport syndrome is also discussed elsewhere.
+(See "Clinical manifestations, diagnosis, and treatment of hereditary nephritis (Alport syndrome)", section on 'Anti-GBM antibody disease'.)

 - Kotanko P, Pusey CD, Levy JB.
 Recurrent glomerulonephritis following renal transplantation.
 Transplantation 1997; 63:1045.